Contact Center (Multimedia) Installation Guide - Avaya IP Office

 For example, if Agent A and Agent B are equally highly skilled in Skill 1, but Agent A is also

-• No Routing IVR: This routing algorithm is reserved for IVRs and will not automatically route to any agents until a menu selection is made.
+highly skilled in Skill 2, then the call will go to Agent B so that the Agent A can stay open. - No Routing IVR: This routing algorithm is reserved for IVRs and will not automatically route to any agents until a menu selection is made.
 After the caller has made a selection, the call will be routed to another group which can route the call using its own routing strategy.

 Skill Routing Identifier: This is the shortcode/tag configured in IP Office to identify routing to